-Small dogs and puppies have trouble navigating around your human-size home, and lots of stairs and tall surfaces present a hurdle for them.
+Small dogs and puppies have trouble navigating your human-size home, and many stairs and elevated surfaces present a hurdle for them.
 If your dog is past their prime, they will probably have similar difficulties getting around your house due to their weak and achy joints.

 Dogs with a disability don’t have it any easier.
 Doggos recovering from surgery should avoid straining themselves and would benefit from a dog ramp just as much as small, disabled, or old canines do.

-How to Choose the Best Dog Ramp for Your Pooch
+Ramp Features to Consider in the Best Dog Ramp

 The choice of the perfect dog ramp for your family will depend on several factors: